BradleyA/docker-security-infrastructure/docker-TLS-scripts/README.md

 To install, change directory to the location you want to download the scripts.
 Use git to pull or clone these scripts into your directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/docker-scripts
-    cd docker-scripts/create-docker-TLS-scripts
+    cd docker-scripts/docker-TLS-scripts

 Move the scripts or create a symbolic link to a location in your working path; example /usr/local/bin.
 To find directories in your working path use; "echo $PATH".

     sudo mkdir -p /usr/local/bin
-    sudo mv create-*-tls /usr/local/bin
+    sudo mv  c*.sh /usr/local/bin
     cd ../..
     rm -r docker-scripts
-    chmod 0750 /usr/local/bin/create-*-tls

 ## Usage
 Run this script first on your host to create your site private and public TLS keys.
-To change the default number of days (1460 days = 4 years) enter a number of days as the parameter (example: create-site-private-public-tls 365 ).
+To change the default number of days (730 days = 2 years) enter a number of days as the parameter (example: create-site-private-public-tls 365 ).

     create-site-private-public-tls.sh <#days>